akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 1. Choose or type the value you're searching for, i.e `France`.

 :::info
-The third step is not mandatory.
-If you don't fill any row, then it means that you'll search for all products with a French ingredient.
+If you would like to retrieve information from all existing rows in your table, please select 'Any rows' instead of a specific row.
 :::

 # Compare product information from another locale and/or channel